 Paper pieces and toy kitchen food

 I like to cut out pictures of food (from drawings, coloring sheets, magazines, etc) or take pieces from the toy kitchen and let my kid throw them into a bowl and mix them up to make “magic potions”.
 This is a lot of very low effort fun… your kid can have fun experimenting with “recipes”, but there’s no real clean up required.
-For this one here, I challenged my kid to make a freezing potion… and kiddo decided to find everything that would be cold, which was a nice addition on kiddo’s part!
-I then let my child mix it all up, and walla!
+For this one here, I challenged my kid to make a freezing potion… and he decided to find everything that would be cold to mix together (play kitchen ice cream, ice cubes, watermelon, etc) .
+I then let my kid mix it all up, and walla!
 Magical freezing potion in the inventory!

 An actual potion?!?

-For the one, kiddo was getting fidgety, and it was close to snack time, so we conveniently needed to go make a health potion to cure a yeti’s cold.
-My kid picked out all the ingredients (blueberries, carrots, and banana), hit the button on the blender, and then *had* to taste test it before sharing with the yeti (played by me… so I get a tasty treat too).
+For this one, my kid was getting fidgety, and it was close to snack time, so we conveniently needed to go make a health potion to cure a yeti’s cold.
+My kid picked out all the ingredients (blueberries, carrots, and banana), hit the button on the blender, and then *had* to taste test it before sharing some with the yeti (played by me… so I get a tasty treat too).

 There’s a ton more ideas that I could keep going on about (like the ones I quickly show below).